alirezamdv/Web-Search-Tech/assignment2/README.md

 Here you are asked to write a program Indexer.java that creates a lucene index.

 The index should be stored in a directory named **indexes** (under the current working directory from which runLoad.sh is called).
+### TODOs
+- [ ] Query to get the union of the name, categories, and description of an item.
+For example, for the query "Disney", your basic search function should print (in HTML) the item-ID and name of items that have the keyword "Disney" in the union of the name, category and description entries.
+- [ ] Implement lucene index writer

 ## Part C: Implement the Search Function